Back to journal

 inclusionai/ling-2.6-flash

 Looks for useful tool, API, GitHub, uploaded-file, and code-execution opportunities.
+Executes side-channel work the main council cannot interrupt for.

 Red-team critic